- Boards & Committees S - Z

 To this end, the Town Administrator established a six-member Sustainable Budget Task Force to develop options to facilitate a sustainable five-year Financial Forecast for FY23 through FY27 for the Town.
 “Sustainable” means a financial forecast that uses realistic assumptions for revenue and expenditure growth that allow the Town to 1) provide services that meet residents’ expectations, and 2) meet ongoing expenditure obligations through regularly occurring revenues.

-The Task Force will report out progress to the Town Administrator and Select Board on a monthly basis and aims to present its findings by mid-January 2022.
+The Task Force reported progress to the Town Administrator and Select Board on a monthly basis and presented its findings in January 2022.

 The Task Force welcomes questions, comments, and concerns about its work.
 Please use the form below to share feedback with us: